thzandvl/microhack-sap-data/PowerBiVisualisation.md

 <img src="images/powerBi/getdata.jpg" height=100>

 * In the next screen fill in the server and database.
-You can find the server in the Azure Portal as `Dedicated SQl Endpoint` (sapdatasynwse6205e9c2a2122ba.sql.azuresynapse.net) in the overview blade of your Synapse Workspace.
+You can find the server in the Azure Portal as `Dedicated SQl Endpoint` (`sapdatasynws56cae348989bc61e.sql.azuresynapse.net`) in the overview blade of your Synapse Workspace.
-The Database is the SQL server pool you created (sapdatasynsql).
+The Database is the SQL server pool you created (`sapdatasynsql`).

 <img src="images/powerBi/sqlendpoint.jpg" height=100>